 We accept that all students are currently working in the most exceptional of circumstances, and that daily lives have been significantly disrupted.
 Therefore, students do not need to submit an application for exceptional circumstances and the Exceptional Circumstances Procedure has been suspended for the semester 2 examination period under the Supplementary Regulations.
 Boards of Examiners will take the current emergency situation into consideration when determining final marks, whilst maintaining academic standards.

-Things may not always go to plan during your time at University; something may happen that has an impact on you personally or on your academic progress.
+Things may not always go to plan during your time at University; something may happen that has an impact on you personally and, therefore, on your academic progress.
 If any such factors have a significant effect on you and your studies (especially around the time of assessment deadlines or exams), you should always let someone in your School know at the earliest opportunity.

 This guide will help you understand what exceptional circumstances are and explain how and when you should inform your School.
 It is essential that you read the University Study Regulations in conjunction with this guide.
-In the event of any confusion, the University will rely on the regulations in order to reach a decision.
+In the event of any confusion, the University will rely on the Regulations in order to reach a decision.

 Chronic conditions for which you have received support and reasonable adjustments do not constitute exceptional circumstances.